The Longest Journey (video game): Synopsis

-Forced to flee after the Vanguard kill some of her fellow roommates, April manages to escape through a Shift into the realm of Lady Avalene - the narrator of the story at the beginning.
-Despite some confusion, April is helped by Avalene to return to Arcadia, where she finds recovers the final gem for the disc, while learning the Vanguard's allies in Arcadia murdered Tobias.
+Forced to flee after the Vanguard kill some of her fellow roommates, April manages to escape through a Shift into the realm of Lady Alvane - the narrator of the story at the beginning.
+Despite some confusion, April is helped by Alvane to return to Arcadia, where she recovers the final gem for the disc, while learning the Vanguard's allies in Arcadia murdered Tobias.
 After discovering the second disc hidden in a library, April returns to Stark via a Shift, and then uses her power with her artwork to revisit the White Dragon.
 Before they die, they reveal April is their child, and sister to the next Draic Kin after her.
 Returning to Stark, April visits Burns for the fake ID needed to infiltrate the Vanguard's corporate front in Newport.
-Upon infiltrating their stronghold, April discovers that Cortez and McAllen are actually a Draic Kin, with the latter forming the Vanguard in hopes of reunifying Stark and Arcadia, despite his brethen being against this.
+Upon infiltrating their stronghold, April discovers that Cortez and McAllen are actually Draic Kin, with the latter forming the Vanguard in hopes of reunifying Stark and Arcadia, despite his brethen being against this.
 Cortez helps April to escape, whereupon he and McAllen seemingly die upon reverting back to their true form.

 Returning to Burns, April finds the hacker was betrayed by the Vanguard, who stole the data he had acquired on the gateway to the Guardian's realm.
 Before dying, he reveals the gateway lies near to a space station, prompting April to pose as a colonist to board it.
 Whilst there, April encounters the missing Guardian, a man named Adrian, who warns her of the challenges she will face in his realm, believing her to be his successor.
 Venturing into the realm, April faces several trials, aided by Crow whom she reunites with, before facing off against Halloway.
 As Adrian fights with him, April uses the talisman she has to restore Halloway, by reunifying his logical self with his chaotic half that had been hounding April.
 With Halloway restored, he agrees to take over and become the new Guardian to restore the Balance, powered by the replacement disc.

-In Lady Avalene's realm, she ends the story and sends away her listeners.
-Shortly afterwards, an elderly Crow arrives to meet her as an old friend, whereupon Avalene hints about telling another story concerning the events that would lead to the reunification of the world.
+In Lady Alvane's realm, she ends the story and sends away her listeners.
+Shortly afterwards, an elderly Crow arrives to meet her as an old friend, whereupon Alvane hints about telling another story concerning the events that would lead to the reunification of the world.